List of FIA World Endurance champions: World GT Manufacturers' Championship

+World Cups

+World Cup for Hypercar Teams

+The World Cup for Hypercar Teams was introduced in the 2023 season for privateer teams and for car manufacturers entering more than two entries in the Hypercar category to field their additional vehicles in this sub-championship.

 Trophies

 LMP1 Private Teams Drivers' Trophy

 The FIA Trophy for the drivers of private entries in the LMP1 category was created in 2014 to award non-manufacturer entries.
 It was awarded to the highest-placed LMP1 privateer squad that entered a car that did not feature hybrid technology from 2015 onward.
 Due to a lack of privateer LMP1 entries in 2017, the trophy was not awarded before eventually being dropped altogether.

 Endurance Trophy for LMP2 Drivers

 The Trophy for LMP2 Drivers was awarded from 2013 onward to allow LMP2 drivers their own title separate from the World Endurance Drivers' Championship.

 Endurance Trophy for LMP2 Pro/Am Drivers

 The Trophy for LMP2 Pro/Am Drivers was introduced in the 2021 season for LMP2 driver crews featuring at least one bronze-rated driver (gentleman driver).
+It was discontinued from the 2023 season after responding to team consultation and market demands.

 Endurance Trophy for LMGTE Am Drivers

-The Trophy for LMGTE Am Drivers is an additional title separate from the World Cup for GT Drivers, only open to drivers in LMGTE Am.
+The Trophy for LMGTE Am Drivers was an additional title separate from the World Cup for GT Drivers, only open to drivers in LMGTE Am.